Campus facilities are closed until further notice. Limited in-person appointments

 Please email Professor of Welding Darrel Rochell at email@example.com for more information.

 Welding is a craft that is highly valued in both the industrial and the artistic worlds.

 Welders who graduate from Collin College’s program will be prepared to earn a job

 or go into business for themselves, providing a service that is always in high demand.

-Collin College offers an associate of applied science in welding with two tracks and two level 1 certificates, Foundry/Metalsmithing and Welding Technology.
-The AAS will allow you to earn a degree in Welding or Foundry/Metalsmithing or a combination, while the certificates are designed to qualify you in specific processes such as welding, metal sculpting and foundry/metalsmithing.
+Collin College offers an associate of applied science in Welding, two level 1 certificates, and one level 2 certificate.
+The AAS will allow you to earn a degree in Welding, while the certificates are designed to qualify you in specific processes such as Entry Welding, Gas Shielded Welding, and Welding Technology.